grongier/tiponnaer/README.md

   * `\FullText{...}` to add a link to a freely available, full-text version of the document.

 You'll find two examples showing how to use tiponnaer:
- * [example_article](example_article.tex) shows how to format an article published in a journal and add a CC BY license to the document.
+ * [example_article](example_article.tex) shows how to format an article published in a journal and mention that the document has a CC BY license.
  * [example_abstract](example_abstract.tex) shows how to format an abstract for an article published in a journal.
 It also shows how to switch to a single-column format (default is two columns).